 Scala Object Notation is subset of Scala programming language that can decode directly into data.

-Scala Object Notation supports writing a Scala source file with one top-level val declaration:
+Scala Object Notation supports writing a Scala source files in two modes:

 /** Comments are supported! */